gh4rib/My-NixOS/README.md

 ### Step 2: Update `configuration.nix` (The Specialisations)

-Now that `pkgs.cachyosKernels` exists in your system, you can add your custom boot entries back.
+Now that `pkgs.cachyosKernels` exists in your system, merge your custom boot entries into the existing `specialisation` block at the bottom of your configuration:

-Scroll down to the very bottom of your `configuration.nix`.
-You already have one specialisation for `xen-nouveau`.
-You just need to merge your CachyOS entries into that exact same block.

-Replace your existing `specialisation = { ... }` block with this combined one:

 ```nix
   # --- Boot Specialisations ---